jendrikseipp/vulture/README.txt

 * Fast: Uses static code analysis
 * Lightweight: Only one module
-* Tested: Comes with a test suite
+* Tested: Comes with a test suite and tests itself
 * Complements *pyflakes* and has the same output syntax
 * Supports Python 2.6, 2.7 and 3.x